jeremiahshirk/statsd-monitis-backend/README.md

 ## More information

-For more information, contact Jeremiah Shirk <jshirk@gmail.com>.
+For more information, contact Jeremiah Shirk,  <jshirk@gmail.com>.